This entry's rating: 2/5 (1 ratings)

 Enterprise and Work Innovation Studies,

-Universidade Nova de Lisboa, IET/CESNOVA-Research on Enterprise and Work Innovation, Faculty of Science and Technology, vol. 2(2), pages 9-19, November.
+Universidade Nova de Lisboa, IET/CICS.NOVA-Interdisciplinary Centre on Social Sciences, Faculty of Science and Technology, vol. 2(2), pages 9-19, November.

 - Krings, Bettina, 2006.
 "The sociological perspective on the knowledge-based society: assumptions, facts and visions," MPRA Paper 7110, University Library of Munich, Germany, revised Oct 2006.

 - Philip Shapira & Jan Youtie & Luciano Kay, 2011.
 "National innovation systems and the globalization of nanotechnology innovation," The Journal of Technology Transfer, Springer, vol. 36(6), pages 587-604, December.

 - Hermeling, Claudia & Löschel, Andreas & Mennel, Tim, 2013.
 "A new robustness analysis for climate policy evaluations: A CGE application for the EU 2020 targets," Energy Policy, Elsevier, vol. 55(C), pages 27-35.

 "Innovation studies--The emerging structure of a new scientific field,"